peterhinch/micropython-tft-gui/README.md

 ## Class RadioButtons

+Drawn using graphics primitives.

 These comprise a set of buttons at different locations.
 When a button is pressed, it becomes highlighted and remains so until another button is pressed.
-A callback runs each time The current button is changed.
+A callback runs each time the current button is changed.

 Constructor positional arguments:
- * ``user_callback`` Callback when a new button is pressed.
-Mandatory.
  * ``highlight`` Color to use for the highlighted button.
 Mandatory.
+ * ``callback`` Callback when a new button is pressed.
+Default does nothing.
  * ``selected`` Index of initial button to be highlighted.
 Default 0.

 Methods: